Types of Parenting Styles and Effects on Children

 Definition/Introduction

-The definition of culture refers to a pattern of social norms, values, language, and behavior shared by individuals.
-As a result, parents are affected by their culture.
-In terms of self-regulation, parenting approaches vary across cultures concerning promoting attention, compliance, delayed gratification, executive function, and effortful control.
+Culture is defined as a shared pattern of social norms, values, language, and behavior, which significantly influences parenting.
+As a result, parenting approaches to self-regulation—such as promoting attention, compliance, delayed gratification, executive function, and effortful control—vary across cultures.

 Issues of Concern